 Great music, great craft beers and a poet to be proud of… what’s not to love?

 Owner Emma O’Brien reckons the session at Clancy’s “is unique as it’s the longest running traditional music session in Ireland.”
-In fact, 2013 sees Clancy’s celebrate its 47th year of trad sessions.
+In fact, 2016 saw Clancy’s celebrate its 50th year of trad sessions.
 The pub has even created a free traditional music festival called TradAthy, which is held during the May bank holiday weekend.

 But it’s the Thursday night gatherings of the traditional musicians in Clancy's back room that has given the pub its unique position in Irish music circles.
 Visitors come away really impressed at the quality of the music played there, according to Emma.
 Their session is open to everybody – singers and storytellers included.

-“Clancy’s is simply about the ceol agus craic (music and fun), meeting new people and playing some tunes,” according to Seamus Byrne, the longest member of Clancy’s session (he’s been going for 40 years).
+“Clancy’s is simply about the ceol agus craic (music and fun), meeting new people and playing some tunes,” according to Seamus Byrne, the longest member of Clancy’s session.

 Visitor Brian Faye says, “Clancy’s music session is like a family to me.
 I’m from the Isle of Wight and visit the session regularly.
 The atmosphere and wellbeing of the people make me feel at home.”